Belarus–European Union border crisis: 2021

 Due to the standoff, the Polish government closed the border crossing at Kuźnica, to the north-east of Białystok.
 As the traffic was directed to other border crossings, they saw immense queues, with Rzeczpospolita reporting a 26 km traffic jam full of lorries towards Bobrowniki checkpoint, which it estimated could be passed in 67 hours.
 The Polish government considered the closure of the whole border with Belarus.
 The situation on the border also prompted Estonia, France and Ireland to convene a meeting of the UN Security Council to discuss the matter on 11 November, and some human rights organisations, including the Helsinki Committee for Human Rights, to sue Belarus in the International Criminal Court, alleging crimes against humanity (Belarus is not party to the ICC).
 Belarus, in its turn, dismisses the allegations as a ploy to detract the inhabitants of the European Union from its own problems.
 Local representatives of the United Nations High Commissioner for Refugees and International Organization for Migration who visited the camp near Bruzgi offered the migrants to voluntarily return home or to apply for refugee status in Belarus.

 Belarus's leader raised the possibility of interrupting the Yamal–Europe pipeline carrying Russian gas to the European Union if the bloc imposes further sanctions on Belarus.
 However, Russian President Vladimir Putin, whose consent was needed before closing the pipe, said that Lukashenko had not consulted him before raising the possibility of stopping gas deliveries coming from Russia to the EU via a pipeline through Belarus, adding that such a move would risk harming relations between the two countries.

+On 9 November, a Polish journalist Tadeusz Giczan published a recording made by an immigrant showing Belarusian soldiers shooting with assault rifles near immigrants sitting on the ground.

 On 12 November, the Polish Border Guard reported that the Belarusian side was destroying the border fence near Czeremcha and used green lasers and strobe lights in an apparent attempt to blind the patrolling officers, which claim the Belarusians denied.
 The usage of lasers as blinding weapons is generally prohibited by the United Nations Protocol on Blinding Laser Weapons.

+On 13 November, a recording appeared on a Russian-language Telegram channel showing Belarusian soldiers handing out bread to immigrants, shooting near them to force them to get in line.

 On 16 November 2021, the migrants undertook another major attempt to break through the border forcefully.
 They started to throw rocks, bottles and pieces of wood at the Polish border guards and tried to destroy the border fence in attempt to break through the border at the temporarily closed checkpoint of Bruzgi-Kuźnica.
 Polish border guards used water cannons, stun grenades and tear gas on the migrants.
 Polish authorities accused the Belarusian military of supplying the migrants and giving them stun grenades.
 One Polish officer was wounded in the head.
 Altogether, Poland registered 161 attempts of illegal border crossing into its territory on 16 November.